 When friends come to San Francisco, they often ask for suggestions for something to take home.
 I answer without hesitation – Heath Ceramics.
 This company has been making ceramics in the Bay Area since 1948 – and their wares are as beautiful as they are functional.
 My favourite espresso cup and saucer (happily sharing a shelf with the Italian espresso maker in my kitchen – a model of international cooperation) are from Heath.

 Their very cool and minimalist showroom is now open on 18th Street in Potrero – well worth a visit to peruse the simple and elegant dinnerware, vases, and cups, as well as other locally produced flatware, cutting boards, candles, etc. …none of them embossed with “Fisherman’s Wharf”.
-Heath also offers tours of the factory on the 3rd Friday of every month – see the website for details.
-If you are really ambitious, they also manufacture gorgeous tiles; maybe just what you need to redo your kitchen when you get home.
+Heath also offers tours of the factory on the 1st and 3rd Fridays of every month, and on the weekend – see the website for details.
 There is also a retail location at the Ferry Building and over the bridge in Sausalito.